cu-swe4s-fall-2019/time-series-basics-jamo4892-1/README.md

 Homework 5: Time Series

 This assignment contains classes & functions to read and round time series data from CSV files.
 It also finds and matches data values at each timestamp.
 I did not finish the assignment.
 The information below details what I was able to finish.
+I don't think I followed the correct local branching either.
+I wrote the functions in separate branches on my local repo but somehow I ended up with just 1 local master that I pushed back to the remote master.

 Usage
 The `data_import.py` program is the main program of the assignment.
 Its parameters are detailed below.